Qarik-Group/concourse-tutorial/docs/miscellaneous/yaml-editors.md

 #### Documentation Hovers
 Having trouble remembering exactly what the meaning of each attribute is?
 Hover over an attribute and read its detailed documentation

-You can find more info and limitaions in the plugin page [`here`](https://marketplace.visualstudio.com/items?itemName=Pivotal.vscode-concourse)
+You can find more info and limitations in the plugin page [`here`](https://marketplace.visualstudio.com/items?itemName=Pivotal.vscode-concourse)
 ## Atom
 ---------------------
 ![atom](/images/atom-concourse.gif)

 You can use Atom, which is free to download [`here`](https://atom.io) to edit the pipleine and task yml's.
 Once downloaded, you can install concourse-vis [`here`](https://atom.io/packages/concourse-vis).
 This is a plugin to preview Concourse pipelines in Atom.
 One additional advantage with Atom is that it provides concourse pipeline preview before using `set-pipeline`, which is very cool.

-You can find more info and limitaions in the plugin page [`here`](https://atom.io/packages/concourse-vis)
+You can find more info and limitations in the plugin page [`here`](https://atom.io/packages/concourse-vis)